Khurshid Alam Babul: International career

 In 1974, Babul successfully trialed for the Bangladesh U19 in both Dhaka and Comilla, under a Russian coach, and was included in the final squad for the 1975 AFC Youth Championship.
 The team coached by Noor Hossain, lost all four group-stage games in the tournament held in Kuwait.
 In 1976, Babul debuted for the Bangladesh national team at the 1976 King's Cup in Bangkok, Thailand.
 He withdrew from the 1978 Asian Games squad alongside other Abahani players, after the national captaincy was stripped off Abahani's Monwar Hossain Nannu.
 Babul returned to the team in 1979, during the 1980 AFC Asian Cup qualifiers held in Dhaka.
-He also captained the team against South Korea B during a exhibition match at the Dhaka Stadium.
+He also captained the team against South Korea B during an exhibition match at the Dhaka Stadium.
 He then represented the team at the 1980 AFC Asian Cup held in Kuwait.

 Bablu also featured for the national team in the Bangladesh President's Gold Cup during the 1981, 1982, 1983 and 1986 editions, captaining the team in 1983.
 His last appearances at the tournament came while captaining Bangladesh Blue (B national team) at the 1987 edition.
 Babul was part of the national team during both the 1982 Asian Games and 1986 Asian Games, captaining the team during the latter.
 Babul also featured for the team at the 1984 AFC Asian Cup qualifiers, 1984 South Asian Games, 1986 FIFA World Cup qualifiers, 1985 South Asian Games, 1985 Quaid-e-Azam International Tournament and lastly at the 1987 South Asian Games.